 (B) may inform the jury of the party’s failure; and

-(C) may impose other appropriate sanctions, including any of the orders listed in Rule 37(b)(2)(A)(i) through (vi).
+(C) may impose other appropriate sanctions, including any of the orders listed in Rule 37(b)(2)(A)(i) through (vi) and Rule 37(g)(2)(B).

 (4) Use of Information, Witness, or Document Disclosed After Scheduling Order or Case Management Order Deadline or Later Than 60 Days Before Trial.
 A party seeking to use information, a witness, or a document that it first disclosed later than the deadline set in a Scheduling Order or a Case Management Order, or—in the absence of such a deadline—60 days before trial, must obtain leave of court by motion.
 The motion must be supported by affidavit and must show that: